 Frequently Asked Questions

-The following listing of a few general questions and answers about the InChI and the Trust is supplemented by an extensive technical FAQ available here.
+These few general questions and answers about the InChI are supplemented by an extensive technical FAQ available here.

 1. General InChI Related Questions